JCGarzaa/WRK1/README.md

    * Profile - For if you want to save workout for later
 * Real-Time Tracker
     * Stream - Community feed (after posting workout)

----
-* Login
-    * User can login
-* Register
-    * User can register for an account
-* Profile
-    * User can view previous workouts
-* Stream
-    * User can share workouts to feed
-* Creation
-    * User can build/edit workouts
-* Detail
-    * User can track workout in real time
-* Detail
-    * User can find nearby gyms